medikoo/deferred/README.md

 ### finally

-Invoked given callback when promise is either fulfilled or rejected
+Invokes given callback when promise is either fulfilled or rejected

 ```javascript